osate/osate2/examples/org.osate.examples/examples/ACVIP_ALISA/doc/markdown/README.md

 * Requirements
 * Verification

-There's 2 folders presented in this example:
+There's 2 AADL projects presented in this example:

-* A folder named "ALISA_Example" contains the goals, requirements, verification plans, and stakeholders.
+* "ALISA_Example" contains the goals, requirements, verification plans, and stakeholders.
-* A folder named "SCSProject" contains an AADL project that ALISA requirements are written for
+* "SCSProject" contains an AADL project that ALISA requirements are written for

 ### ALISA

-Within the "ALISA_Example" folder, there are several types of files:
+Within the "ALISA_Example" project, there are several types of files:

 * "SEI.org" contains information about the stakeholders of the project
 * "isoletteSystemCategories.cat" contains categories that can be assigned to a